in

 The victim, Danny Santulli, endured severe brain damage as a consequence of a hazing in October 2021.

-And now, his family have issued a stark warning in the hope this doesn’t happen to others.
+And now, his family has issued a stark warning in the hope this doesn’t happen to others.

 Santulli was 19 when he suffered cardiac arrest after being forced to drink a 1.75-litre bottle of Tito’s vodka and force-fed beer through a tube at the Phi Gamma Delta fraternity house in October 2021, as reported by The Independent.